cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Given the novelty of PQ algorithms, however, there is some concern that PQ algorithms currently believed to be secure will be broken.
-Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
-If constructed properly, a hybrid KEM will retain certain security properties even if one of the two constituent KEMs is compromised.
+Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attacks.
+If constructed properly, a hybrid KEM will retain certain security properties even if one of the two constituent KEMs is compromised, for whatever reason that compromise might occur.
 If the PQ KEM is broken, then the hybrid KEM should continue to provide security against non-quantum attackers by virtue of its traditional KEM component.
-If the traditional KEM is broken by a quantum computer, then the hybrid KEM should continue to resist quantum attack by virtue of its PQ KEM component.
+If the traditional KEM is broken -- whether by a quantum computer running Shor's algorithm or by some classical cryptanalytic advance -- then the hybrid KEM should continue to resist quantum attacks by virtue of its PQ KEM component.
+The advent of quantum computing lends particular urgency to the latter case, but the hybrid construction guards against the failure of either component regardless of the cause.

 In addition to guarding against algorithm weaknesses, this property also guards against flaws in implementations, such as timing attacks.
 Hybrid KEMs